chaconnewu/awesome-augmented/original_awesomes/awesome-docker.md

 * [SPM for Docker][spm] Monitoring of host and container metrics, Docker events and logs.
 Automatic log parser.
 Anomaly Detection and alerting for metrics and logs. [@sematext][sematext]
 * [Zabbix Docker](https://github.com/gomex/docker-zabbix) - Monitor containers automatically using zabbix LLD feature.
 * [Collecting docker logs and stats with Splunk](http://blogs.splunk.com/2015/08/24/collecting-docker-logs-and-stats-with-splunk/)
+* [Grafana Docker Dashboard Template](https://grafana.net/dashboards/179) - A template for your Docker, Grafana and Prometheus stack [@vegasbrianc][vegasbrianc]
+* [DoMonit](https://github.com/eon01/DoMonit) - A simple Docker Monitoring wrapper For Docker API

 ## Networking

 * [Calico-Docker](https://www.projectcalico.org/getting-started/docker/) - Calico is a pure layer 3 virtual network that allows containers over multiple docker-hosts to talk to each other.
 * [Wagl](https://github.com/ahmetalpbalkan/wagl) - DNS Service Discovery for Docker Swarm (by [@ahmetalpbalkan][ahmetalpbalkan] ) http://ahmetalpbalkan.github.io/wagl/
 * [Weave][weave] (The Docker network) -- Weave creates a virtual network that connects Docker containers deployed across multiple hosts.
+* [Flannel](https://github.com/coreos/flannel/) - Flannel is a virtual network that gives a subnet to each host for use with container runtimes.

 ## Logging